apache/drill/contrib/storage-http/JSON_Options.md

 1. By providing a schema inline [See: Specifying Schema as Table Function Parameter](https://drill.apache.org/docs/plugin-configuration-basics/#specifying-the-schema-as-table-function-parameter)
 2. By providing a schema in the configuration for the endpoint.
-3. By providing a serialized TupleMetadata of the desired schema.
-This is an advanced functionality and should only be used by advanced Drill users.

 The schema provisioning currently supports complex types of Arrays and Maps at any nesting level.